Taylor Swift calls off Vienna concerts after terror arrests – DW – 08/07/2024

 Extra security at Vienna events, including Swift gigs

-The Interior Ministry noted that there would be a heightened police presence and security protocols in place for upcoming events in Vienna including the pair of Taylor Swift concerts.
+The Interior Ministry noted that there would be a heightened police presence and security protocols in place for upcoming events in Vienna including the trio of Taylor Swift concerts.

 It said the country's terror warning level remained high and was being monitored constantly.